Guide to the plants of the Garrigue: Recognizing the flora of Hérault region

 This is a variety of black pine once widespread throughout the Mediterranean.
 Today it is an endangered species due to the expansion of human and agricultural activity and the threat of fires.

-In the Hérault we are fortunate to be home to one of the few French populations of this tortuous black pine!
+In Hérault we are fortunate to be home to one of the few French populations of this tortuous black pine!
 The largest population of Salzmann pine is found in the forest of Saint Guilhem le Desert.

 Aromatic plants of the Languedoc garrigue